ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-01-new-academic-intentions.md

 I know, in life, you don't have to justify yourself to others.
 But I have this habit of writing blog posts to justify what I decide to study.

 [I did it on September 23th of 2018](https://apprendrecommedumonde.wordpress.com/2018/09/23/retourner-a-lecole-mais-pas-a-luniversite/).
 I was back then waiting to start my Technique intensive en informatique at the Cégep du Vieux-Montréal, from which I graduated last June.
-I explained in my old blog post why I was starting this program with 4 reasons :
+I explained in my old blog post why I was starting this program for 4 reasons :

  1. Because my natural strengths were the one needed to succeed in computer science, namely my logical mind and my creativity.
 I also hoped that my communication skills would help me stand out from the crowd.
 I would say that my assumptions were right.
  2. Because I wanted to be useful.
 In 2018, I had no practical skills whatsoever (living the intellectual and artistic life more than anything), and I had just given up on my illusion that to study in International relations would allow me to change the world.
 I'm about to start an internship in a nonprofit organization and I hope it will help me feel useful like I wanted to be.